sbhbenjamin/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Features

-### Adding a task: `add`
+### 3.1 Adding a task: `add`
-Adds a task into the Harmonia, with a name, description, deadline, priority, and optionally some tags.
+Adds a task into Harmonia, with a name, description, deadline, priority, and optionally some tags.

 Format:  `add n/NAME d/DESCRIPTION dl/DEADLINE p/PRIORITY [t/TAG]…`
 - `DEADLINE` should be in the format `‘YYYY-MM-DD’`.